-In the opinion of Kutak Rock LLP, Bond Counsel, under current law and subject to the conditions described herein in the section "Tax Matters", interest on the 2024 Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax for individuals.
-Interest on the 2024 Bonds may affect the federal alternative minimum tax imposed on certain corporations.
-Bond Counsel is further of the opinion that the 2024 Bonds, income from the 2024 Bonds and any profit made on their sale, are exempt from income taxation by the Commonwealth of Virginia and any of its political subdivisions.
-See "TAX MATTERS" herein.
+In the opinion of McGuireWoods LLP, as bond counsel to the Virginia Public School Authority ("Bond Counsel"), under current law and subject to the conditions described in "TAX MATTERS" herein, interest on the below referenced bonds (the "Series 2024A Bonds") (i) is excludable from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) is not treated as a preference item in calculating the federal alternative minimum tax on individuals.
+Interest is included in the "adjusted financial statement income" (as defined in Section 56A of the Code) of certain corporations in determining the applicability and amount of the federal corporate alternative minimum tax imposed under Section 55(b) of the Code.
+Bond Counsel is further of the opinion that interest on the Series 2024A Bonds is exempt from income taxation by the Commonwealth of Virginia and any of its political subdivisions.
+See "TAX MATTERS" herein regarding certain other tax considerations.